 Treatment options for OCD include:

-- Exposure and response prevention (ERP): This approach involves completing exposures that provoke the feared obsessive thought without engaging in compulsive counting behaviors during the exposure.
+- Exposure and response prevention (ERP): ERP for OCD involves completing exposures that provoke the feared obsessive thought without engaging in compulsive counting behaviors during the exposure.

 - Medications: The medication most effective in managing OCD symptoms is selective serotonin reuptake inhibitors (SSRIs), also known as antidepressants.
 Various SSRIs treat counting OCD, such as Luvox, Prozac, Paxil, and more.7